tommyrharper/bank-tech-test/README.md

 - [x] 1

 > As a user,
-> So that I can acces banking serviecs,
+> So that I can acces banking services,
 > I would like to be able to make an account.

 - [x] 2